cloudflare/cloudflare-docs/content/ssl/edge-certificates/ech.md

 The inner ClientHello contains the actual server name that the user is trying to visit.
 This is encrypted using a public key and can only be read by Cloudflare.
 Once the handshake completes, the web page is loaded as normal, just like any other website loaded over TLS.

-In practice, this means that any intermediary that is looking at your traffic will simply see normal TLS handshakes with one caveat: any traffic to an ECH enabled server name on Cloudflare will look the same.
+In practice, this means that any intermediary that is looking at your traffic will simply see normal TLS handshakes with one caveat: any traffic to an ECH-enabled server name on Cloudflare will look the same.
 Every TLS handshake will appear identical in that it looks like it is trying to load a website for `cloudflare-sni.com`, as opposed to the actual website.

 In the example below, a user is visiting `example.com`.
-Without ECH any intermediate networks will be able to detect the website being accessed by the user.
-With ECH the visible information will be limited to `cloudflare-sni.com` instead.
+Without ECH, any intermediate networks will be able to detect the website being accessed by the user.
+With ECH, the visible information will be limited to `cloudflare-sni.com` instead.

 <br>